Mh-Abdullah/career-linker/docs/USER-GUIDE.md

 # User Guide

-This guide helps users understand how to use Career Linker effectively, whether you're looking for a job or hiring talent.
+This comprehensive guide helps users understand how to use Career Linker effectively, whether you're looking for a job or hiring talent.

 ## Table of Contents